Steel Ball Through Glass Revealed And Explained

 Steel Ball Through Glass Revealed

-Now let’s start the ball rolling and see how I managed to find out this seemingly impossible penetration magic trick is done.
+Now let’s see how this seemingly impossible penetration magic trick is done.

-This Steel Ball Thru Glass trick is as advertised:
+The Steel Ball Thru Glass trick was advertised as a special mechanical box.

-From there, I know the secret is in the box itself.
+From there, I assumed the secret is in the box.

 The Ching Ling Coin Box secret is shown below:

-Just before you pull down the cover to close the box, you discreetly press the top part of the door inwards, and it will swivel or turn open.
+Just before you pull down the cover to close the box, you press the top part of the door inwards.

 Now it should look like the picture as shown below.